BlueFinchCommerce/module-checkout/docs/Extensions.md

 ### Choose from the available callback extension points to integrate your function effectively:

+Event-based Extension Points
+1. onBraintreeExpressInit
+2. onCreate
+3. onDeliveryTabEvent
+4. onEditAddress
+5. onHandleCartData
+6. onLogin
+7. onPaymentDataChanged
+8. onSetShippingStep
+9. onShippingMethodMounted
+10. onStepCreated
+11. onSubmitShippingOptionAgeCheck
+12. onUserProceed

+Function Extension Points
-1. onLogin
+1. belowEmailFieldExtension
-2. onSetShippingStep
+2. getAppliedCoupons
-3. onHandleCartData
+3. getBillingAddress
-4. onBraintreeExpressInit
+4. getCrossSellsHeader
-5. onUserProceed
+5. getFullCart
-6. onSubmitShippingOptionAgeCheck
+6. getGiftCards
-7. onEditAddress
+7. getGiftWrapping
-8. onDeliveryTabEvent
+8. getIsVirtual
-9. getCrossSellsHeader
+9. getItems
-10. getAppliedCoupons
+10. getPaymentMethods
-11. onShippingMethodMounted
+11. getPrices
 12. getRewardPoints
-13. getPrices
+13. getShippingAddresses
-14. getItems
+14. getShippingMethods
-15. getPaymentMethods
-16. getIsVirtual
-17. getShippingAddresses
-18. getGiftWrapping
-19. getGiftCards
-20. getFullCart
-21. getBillingAddress
-22. getStoreCredit
+15. getStoreCredit

-23. onStepCreated
-24. belowEmailFieldExtension
-25. onCreate
-26. onPaymentDataChanged
-27. getShippingMethods
+These extension points can be leveraged across services, helpers, stores, and components to enrich checkout functionality.
+Use them, for example, to incorporate custom fields into GraphQL requests or to streamline the integration of any additional checkout requirements.

+---

 ### Add Your Code: